 By this I mean your current high school and also your prospective colleges.
 Different high schools have preferences for either the SAT or ACT.
 It’s always worth checking which way your high school leans.
 About half of US high schools make it mandatory to take a test.

 How do you work this to your advantage?
-If your school for example is an SAT preferred school then class time will be focused on preparing and studying for that test.
+If your school for example is an SAT preferred school then class time will be focussed on preparing and studying for that test.

 As a school they may also offer additional pre-testing, that may be free or at a reduced price.
 There is always the option to sit the alternative or indeed both.